 Termites are one of the most destructive pests that homeowners have to deal with.
 They move into our homes and businesses without our knowledge and work day and night for months or years, feeding on and destroying the wood within.
-Though they are tiny in size, you can believe the hype that comes with these pests; they are responsible for causing over five billion dollars in damages across the country each year!
+Though they are tiny in size, you can believe the hype that comes with these pests; they are responsible for causing over five billion dollars in damage across the country each year!

-In California, we are unlucky enough to regularly deal with not one but two different species of termites, both with descriptive names that tell us a bit about each.
+In California, we are unlucky enough to regularly deal with not one but two different species of termites, both with descriptive names that tell us a bit about them.
 Subterranean termites nest in damp soil, preferring to feed on damp, decaying, or otherwise water-damaged wood.
 They have very high moisture needs.
 On the other hand, drywood termites have much lower moisture needs and prefer to feed on dry or sound wood; they nest within the wood they are feeding on.

 Are termites dangerous?